2019-b-gr2-fundamentos/fund-arteaga-satian-bryan-david/README.md

 # fund-arteaga-satian-bryan-david
 Escuela Politécnica Nacional
-A R T E A G A
+  "A R T E A G A"